Road to Virginia

 That was a good call I had with Melissa.
 A little encouragement from a voice on the other side - I'm not sure I needed the reassurance, but it sure as Hell didn't hurt!

 I was on the road again, heading east on I-30 toward Little Rock.
-From the driver's side mirror on my truck, I watched the road stripes vanish below the horizon as they filed away the familiar years of my life into history.
+From the driver's side mirror on my truck, I watched the road stripes vanish below the horizon ostensibly logging the past into history.

 At Rockport, I passed a sign: HOT SPRINGS NATIONAL PARK - NEXT EXIT.
 Someday, I thought.